-To cap his audio engineering degree, Daniel interned at “Melodium Studio”, an established studio in Paris that blends high quality modern and vintage studio gear with a creative hands-on approach to music projects.
+To cap his audio engineering degree, he completed an internship at Melodium Studio, an established studio in Paris that blends high quality modern and vintage studio gear with a creative hands-on approach to music projects.
 Under the guidance of the resident engineer and owner, Nicolas Dufournet, Daniel learned classic recording techniques for drums, vocals, guitars, and many other instruments.
-He also assisted with mixing and dealing with clients.
+He assisted with mixing, setting up gear for recording and dealing with clients.
 Concurrently to his musical projects, Daniel teaches piano and guitar, as well as the fundamentals of music theory to young students.

 After three years with Mr. Gordon, Daniel moved to Paris, France to attend the Bill Evans Piano Academy where he refined his Jazz piano, harmony, and composition skills.
 After the Academy, he focused on the technical aspects of music and audio post-production, and pursued a degree in sound engineering at the School of Audio Engineering in Paris.
 He completed his degree in the spring of 2020, and currently resides in Paris with his partner Angela and his dog Sadie.

 Daniel Abruna has an expansive educational history in a variety of subjects.
 At a young age he engaged in musical training playing the clarinet and guitar.
 In 2012, he attended Miami Dade College and earned an Associate in Art degree in Graphic Design.
 He then pursued environmental studies at Florida International University, earning a Bachelor of Sciences in 2016.
 Throughout this time, he studied piano with Bill Gordon, a Berklee graduate, and an accomplished teacher and composer.
 In 2017, he moved to Paris, France and continued his piano studies at the Bill Evans Piano Academy.
 Daniel recently completed a degree in audio engineering at the Paris School of Audio Engineering.